Capture the Magic: The Best Dash Cams You Can Buy in 2024

 "Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

 It's not all doom and gloom, though.
-Dash cams also work great for documenting road trips and even monitoring teen drivers.
-Dash cams come in a range of configurations and can become pricey on the high end, so we've assembled this list of some of the best cams on the market, highlighting both their features and drawbacks.
+Dash cams can capture scenic routes and also work great for documenting road trips and even monitoring teen drivers.
+Dash cams come in a range of configurations and can become pricey on the high end, so I enlisted the help of my Car and Driver colleague and resident dash-cam expert, Gannon Burgett.
+Burgett provided helpful insight into the ins and outs of dash cams and helped to determine what actually makes a useful device.

 Things To Consider